Ken Chinn: Illness and death

 After Chinn became too ill to continue performing with SNFU, he focused his attention on his art.
 In November 2019, BeatRoute journalist Sean Orr interviewed Chinn, who stated that he had been diagnosed with a serious medical condition expected soon to be fatal.
-Chinn recorded a solo 7" single with orchestral versions of "Hurt" (written by Nine Inch Nails and later famously covered by Johnny Cash) and SNFU's "Painful Reminder" that was released in May 2020, just a couple of months before his death.
-He died on July 16, 2020.
+Chinn recorded a solo 7" single with orchestral versions of "Hurt" (written by Nine Inch Nails and later famously covered by Johnny Cash) and SNFU's "Painful Reminder" that was released in May 2020, just a couple of months before his death on July 16.
 SNFU released the acoustic track "Cement Mixer" via YouTube shortly after his death.
 As per Chinn's wishes, the song was released the day of his death, with his remaining bandmates writing, "Mr Chi Pig wanted to give all his friends and fans one last gift the day his soul took flight.
 Enjoy."